|

 specimens, one representing a cream dog and four

-showing black-coated dogs.
+showing black-manteled dogs.

 Such a collection of